DaemonTsun/mg/README.md

 # mg
-Small utility library to get a window with imgui running quickly
+Small utility library to get a window with imgui running quickly, based on a private vulkan library.